itcourseinnepal/BCA-IN-Nepal/readme.md

 - Real-world IT project

 ### Tips
+- Study If you are only intrested in programming/ software development.
 - Don't only depend upon a college education
 - Participate in events
 - Improve your skill